PierreSenellart/provsql/doc/source/user/aggregation.rst

 execute but are **not** provenance-aware: the aggregate argument is cast back to its base type before the window computation, so the windowed value is an opaque scalar and a ``WARNING`` is emitted.
-See :doc:`querying` for the general limitation on window functions.
+See :ref:`window-aggregates` for the window functions that are tracked.

 Random-Variable Aggregates
 ---------------------------